BenjaminRosell/elders/readme.md

 Some of the features that are planned on this app are :

-- User and permissions management
+- User and permissions management [Completed]
-- Home teaching teams management
+- Home teaching teams management [Completed]
-- Families and assignment management
+- Families and assignment management [Completed]
-- Team stewardship management
+- Team stewardship management [Completed]
-- Automatic stewardship interviews schelduling
+- Automatic stewardship interviews schelduling [On the works]
 - Interviews confirmation (via email)
 - Interviews remiders via email
 - Automatic home teaching appointment reminders via email
 - Google Calendar integration
-- Home teachers can log in and report on their assigned families
+- Home teachers can log in and report on their assigned families [Completed]
 - Quorum graphs and trends
 - Detailed team report and trends
 - Automatic email warnings when a family has not been visited for 3 months...